Last revised: September 16, 2017

 10. The other passage which is important for wrongs of such magnitude is the word of Jesus from the cross that asks for forgiveness for those who kill him.
 Notice he doesn’t say, “I forgive you.”
 He asks his Father to forgive them.
 When we aren’t ready to forgive those who are hurting us, can we at least begin by asking God to forgive them?
 Is that a helpful first step?

-11. The 2002 sermon weaving these themes together is entitled “The Parable of the Servant Who Chooses Hell.”
+11. The 2002 sermon weaving these themes together, on the first anniversary of the terrorist act of September 11, is entitled “The Parable of the Servant Who Chooses Hell.”